 We really enjoy going to Disney Springs when it rains to check out some of the bigger shops and grab a coffee, but you can also do the same on the boardwalk (and remember- skyliner might not be running if you head to the boardwalk during rainy times!)

-I know shopping may not sound like the most fun, that’s why its number 9. 😉
+I know shopping may not sound like the most fun, SO that’s why its number 9. 😉

 If you are looking for a good way to stay dry while still having some adventure, I definitely recommend resort hopping!

 Otherwise you will need to use the buses, your own vehicle, or rideshares.
 This is a great way to check out the sites, maybe grab a bite to eat, and see what each of the resorts has for activities.